-A teen room needs to be a reflection of her personality, so it is only fitting that the bulk of the decorating should fall on her shoulders.
+A teen room needs to be a reflection of your teen’s personality, so it is only fitting that the bulk of the decorating should fall on their shoulders.
 You should help with the initial discussions and planning stages, but once the decisions have been made, your teen needs to take over.
 Of course, you don’t want the project to turn into a money nightmare so set limits from the get-go.
 Go over the budget with your teen, and come up with the cheapest way to get the right look.
 Your best bet is to use lots of paint and bargain or thrift store decor items—then let your teen go wild.

 Bargain Store Decor Decoration Ideas

 The walls should be a blank canvas where your teen can show her true personality.
 Paint is so cheap and the colors are endless so there will be quite a bit of room for originality.
 If you don’t have the means to completely change the walls, then borders, stencils, stamps and potato/sponge painting are all good ways to add character to a room without doing a complete wall makeover.

 Multi-functional furniture is another way to save money.
 Buy stackable wooden crates or cubbies to be used as shelves, storage and a place for knick-knacks and books.
 Many times you can find these at thrift or discount stores and that is okay because your teen can repaint or stain them and decorate the sides with appliqués and stencils.

 Shelves are a lifesaver when it comes to making extra room and keeping things off the floors.
 Purchase cheap metal brackets and pieces of wood from the lumber store and let your teen paint or varnish the wood before attaching to the wall.
 When it comes to a teen room, there can never be enough shelving space.